Planning an autumn escape? Find out where to go in November with our picks of the best places to visit...

 1. New South Wales, Australia

-Great beaches, amazing food, and the open road… what more could you want from a holiday?
-New South Wales’s Pacific Coast was made for epic road trips – and in November, when the summer is in full swing, it’s by far the best time to visit.
+Great beaches, a diverse food scene and a gorgeous ocean road… what more could you want from a holiday?
+New South Wales’s Pacific Coast was made for epic road trips – and November is a prime time to visit with summer is in full swing.

 Arriving in Sydney, you’ve got two options: head south on the Grand Pacific Drive to discover wild rainforests, secluded beaches and quaint villages on the two-day trip to Jamberoo.
-Or, you could venture north along the coast towards the Gold Coast (take a week for a leisurely drive) – where more amazing beaches and cool surfer towns await.
+Or venture north along the coastal road towards the Gold Coast – take a week for a leisurely drive – where more amazing beaches and cool surfer towns await.

-Top tip: Make sure you factor in enough time to really enjoy your destinations, rather than spending all your time on the road.
-You won’t regret the day you took off from driving to do that surf lesson/vineyard tour/whale watching trip!
+Top tip: Factor in plenty of time to explore towns and beaches along your route, rather than spending all your time on the road.
+You won’t regret the day you took off from driving to do that surf lesson, vineyard tour or whale watching trip.

 Best for… That bucket list trip

 India swelters in the summer, but November brings cooler temperatures all over the country – a welcome relief after the hot months and rainy seasons.

 The monsoons in the south are over by November, which means the gorgeous Goan beaches are fair game.
 The hot and dry regions of Rajasthan and northern India enjoy far milder climes at this time of year, so a great excuse to take in chaotic capital Delhi and visit the breathtaking Taj Mahal.